cylead/storytelling-with-data-reproduced-by-tableau/README.md

 <img src="./images/5.12_ori.png" width="55%" >
 </p>

+#### Purpose analysis

+* The task is to show the difference in the customer segment distribution between the US population and our customers.
+And also focus on the sum of segment 3 to 5.

+* Idea visual process: look at the plot -> notice two groups of people-> compare the summed data of segment 3 to 5 -> other details

 #### Defects

 1. Various colors make people confused.
 2. The left headers are not aligned.
 3. The dotted line in the middle is a bit strange and unnecessary.